fbpx

 • Supporting community outreach and empowerment initiatives.

-Pro bono lawyers also provide legal advice to support our operations.
-These include advice in relation to a range of issues such as data privacy, intellectual property and employment.
+Pro bono lawyers also provide invaluable advice to support our operations.
+These include advice in relation to a range of issues such as corporate governance, data privacy, intellectual property and employment.

-In addition to legal work, our partner law firms are involved in a wide variety of engagements, such as hosting events and roundtables, mentoring students in our education programmes, and speaking at conferences.
+In addition to legal work, our law firm partners are engaged in a variety of impactful initiatives, such as hosting events and roundtables, and mentoring students participating in our educational programmes.

 Unmet Legal Needs